Concerns regarding the security of users’ data are increasing day-by-day, as passwords have become inefficient for protecting customer data.

 For instance, users who shop online from an e-commerce store might rethink purchasing if they have to re-enter their credentials and go through the hassle of logging into their accounts.

 It adversely affects the overall experience, and more than 80% of organisations believe that user experience is essential for business success in our digital world.
 Otherwise, negative feedback from customers can affect the overall reputation and make it challenging for a business to repair in the long run.

 Recent studies have shown that 80% of data breaches are often caused by reused, stolen, or weak passwords.
-Security experts also feel guilty of keeping poor strength or reusing easily predictable passwords.
-On the other hand, over 46% of Infosecurity professionals admit to using the same passwords at multiple platforms.
+Security experts also feel guilty about keeping poor strength or reusing easily predictable passwords.
+On the other hand, over 46% of Infosecurity professionals admit to using the same passwords on multiple platforms.

 Many individuals may think it’s safer to remember the credentials, but it’s not.
 It will make them even more vulnerable to hacking techniques like credential stuffing, where credentials are compromised and the database can be breached.
 Then, automated brute-force attacks can target multiple accounts in a single breach.

 How To Overcome The Authentication Difficulty

 When it comes to going the extra mile for additional security, integrating an authenticator method is the best way to meet the requirements of various users.
 It is viable to introduce passwordless practices that address valuable considerations of your organisation.
 So, it’s better to start considering the factors below.